KrauseFx/krausefx.com/_posts/2022-06-10-hijacking-report.md

 > The Meta Pixel can collect the following data:
 > - [...]
 > - Button Click Data – Includes any buttons clicked by site visitors, the labels of those buttons and any pages visited as a result of the button clicks.
 > - Form Field Names – Includes website field names like email, address, quantity, etc., for when you purchase a product or service.
-We don't capture field values unless you include them as part of Advanced Matching or optional values.
+We don’t capture field values unless you include them as part of Advanced Matching or optional values.

 &ndash; [developers.facebook.com/docs/meta-pixel](https://developers.facebook.com/docs/meta-pixel) <small>(June 2022)</small>